derivative-art/invest_in_futility/_posts/2023-09-05-eye-strain-conscious-monitor-stand.md

 ### Useless Machines

-In the 1950 this invention inspired [Marvin_Minsky](https://en.wikipedia.org/wiki/Marvin_Minsky) who created what he called the  <u>"ultimate machine"</u>, [Useless Machines](https://en.wikipedia.org/wiki/Useless_machine).
-The Minskey inspired devices have been know by several names, as a youth I knew them as a <u>"leave me alone box"</u>.
-As seem in this video, the boxes only function is to turn it self off once turned on.
+In the 1950 this invention inspired [Marvin_Minsky](https://en.wikipedia.org/wiki/Marvin_Minsky) who created what he called the  <u>"ultimate machine"</u>.
+The Minskey inspired devices have been know by several names.
+As a youth I knew them as a <u>"leave me alone box"</u> (today we know them as [Useless Machines](https://en.wikipedia.org/wiki/Useless_machine)).
+As seen in this video, the boxes only function is to turn it self off, once turned on.
 &nbsp;
 <br>
 &nbsp;